Skip to main content

 Flexibility and Mobility Most days of the week Gentle stretch Hold each stretch for 20-30 seconds Stretching major muscle groups, yoga, dynamic warm-ups

-The term ‘progressive’ in is vital.
+The term ‘progressive’ in progressive resistance training is vital.
 This means that over time, the challenge must increase for your bones and muscles to continue adapting.
 This can be accomplished by gradually increasing the weight, adding more repetitions or sets, or reducing rest time between sets.
 This continuous stimulus prevents plateaus and ensures that the bone-building signals remain potent.

 How Does One Quantify Bone Health Improvement?